danasf/geo-congress/README.md

 Learning node.js via common work tasks.

-This script takes a CSV with identifier and address columns, geocode and append congressional district, bioguide (unique) id for matching members of Congress, output as a new CSV.
+This script takes a CSV with identifier and address columns, geocodes and appends congressional district, bioguide (unique) id for matching members of Congress, output as a new CSV.

 I recommend using a Data Science Toolkit VM locally for high volume geocoding.